Macedonia Vacations, Tours, Travel Packages & Experiences

 Few countries have been around for longer than North Macedonia, popularly known as Macedonia, located in the Balkans of Southeastern Europe.
 Thousands of years ago, it was home to Alexander the Great and was long a key component in the Greek, Roman, and Ottoman Empires.
 Then came communism in the 20th century and the nation was absorbed into Yugoslavia.
 Since the fall of communism in 1991, Macedonia has regained its independence and once again taken its rightful place in the spotlight of Southeastern Europe.

-Few countries have as abundant natural beauties, from its shimmering lakes to the many mountain peaks within its landlocked borders.
+Few countries have as abundant natural beauties, from their shimmering lakes to the many mountain peaks within their landlocked borders.
 Cities are home to Ottoman-style bazaars amidst modern office buildings and apartments.
 Visits to rural villages often reveal Roman and Greek ruins.
 Head to Macedonia and you’ll experience the best of the Mediterranean and the Balkans combined in one beautiful destination.

 What are the best cities to visit in Macedonia?

 The Macedonian capital, Skopje, is home to the main international airport, and thus a key destination on most itineraries in Macedonia.
 It’s an eclectic mix of styles, but still charming.
 The most notable highlight is its Old Bazaar, which is the largest Ottoman-style bazaar of its kind in Europe.
 The Stone Bridge and Kale Fortress, which date back to the 5th century, are among their other historical highlights.
 Modern Skopje is not quite as lovely as its medieval landmarks.
 A redecoration project known as Skopje 2014 saw the construction of neoclassical buildings and marble statues throughout the city as a paean to the country’s classical past, but the result is more bizarre than inspiring.
 Nevertheless, there’s a definite appeal to the wild mix of styles.